1905 Chinese boycott

 The Chinese Boycott of 1905 was a large-scale boycott of American goods in Qing dynasty that began on 10 May 1905.
 The catalyst was the Gresham-Yang Treaty of 1894, which was an extension of the 1882 Chinese Exclusion Act.
-An indirect cause was the years of violence against Chinese immigrants, most recently in San Francisco plague of 1900–1904.

-The boycott lasted for almost one year and garnered support from all major Chinese organizations.
+An indirect cause was the years of violence against Chinese immigrants in the United States, most recently during the 1900–1904 San Francisco plague.
+The boycott lasted for almost one year and garnered support from major Chinese organizations.
 It came to an end when the Qing government revoked its support for the boycott.
 Ultimately the boycott did not change any discriminatory laws in the US; however, the Chinatown raids eventually ceased.
 The boycott extended across to the Chinese diaspora in the Philippines, Singapore, Malaysia, Japan and Hawaii.

 Causes

 US legislative history on excluding Chinese

 The Chinese were brought to the U.S. under a contract system to help with the construction of the pacific coast railroad.
 A treaty negotiated by the Secretary William H. Seward called The Burlingame Treaty of 1868 allowed unlimited freedom for the Chinese to immigrate to the United States.
 The treaty also prohibited the U.S. from meddling into China's internal affairs as well as granted American citizens privilege in China.
 By 1880 The U.S. modified the treaty to restrict the immigration of Chinese workers with the approval of China.
 Two years later in 1882 congress passed the Chinese Exclusion Act that required Chinese immigrants residing in the United States to carry identification papers with them at all times.
 Extensions of the act include the 1888 Scott Act, 1892 Geary Act and, 1894 Gresham-Yang Treaty.